magenta-aps/osdatascanner/docs/data-sources.md

 ## Google Workspace

-OS2datascanner has initial support for scanning organisational Gmail and Google Drive accounts.
+OSdatascanner has initial support for scanning organisational Gmail and Google Drive accounts.
 Google Workspace does not support the OAuth2 client credentials flow used by the Microsoft Graph sources, so the use of these data sources requires a lot of manual configuration.

 ## HTTP

-OS2datascanner can scan web sites in two ways:
+OSdatascanner can scan web sites in two ways:

 * as a traditional crawler, that traverses all of the links and references found in a web site and scans these recursively; or